Welcome to my new On-Line Course. I am very excited to be able to share it with you.

 1.)
 Is this an instructor's certification program?
 I get asked a lot if I am going to run an instructor's certification program.
 I know this is something people want, but I have always dragged my feet over developing one.
 Working with horses is complex.
 It's not enough that you understand the science of clicker training and basic practice.
 And it's not enough that you have great horse handling skills.
 You have to marry those two elements together.
 And it takes more than intellectually understanding how clicker training works.
 Most of us are cross over trainers.
 We didn't start out with horses as clicker trainers, so we have years of habits to sort through as we figure out how clicker training and our understanding of horse training weave together.
 For some people this is an easy process, for others it can take years of unraveling and reworking before they truly can embrace all that clicker training represents.

 So what I have found works the best is to let instructors evolve through the clinic process.
 I've been very fortunate to to have had clinics at the same location for a number of years.
 This has let me build long-term relationships with many of the clinic attendees.
 I've watched them develop their own horses and then shift their focus towards teaching.
-The coaches I'll be using for the on-line course, and the coaches I recommend to people have evolved out of this process.
+The coaches I recommend to people have evolved out of this process.
 I know they are both very good with horses and - just as important - very good with people.

 2.)
 How long will the course take to complete?
 The good training answer is as long as it takes.
 This is a very thorough course.
 How long it takes you, will depend very much upon your horse training background, what type of horse you have, your long term goals for that horse, the training issues he presents and your training schedule.
 But to go through all the Units thoroughly, really developing each lesson as you come to it, I estimate that it will take six months to a year to complete the course.